NIS2 & CER – Need for action for companies: Upgrade with modern access control

 After all, those who start early are not only ahead in terms of security and compliance – but also in terms of trust and resilience.

-*: Source on 29,000 affected companies: On the BSI website
+*: Source on 29,000 affected companies: To the BSI website